 | How was test unit obtained? | Press sample from company |

-Camojojo's original Hibird feeder has long been a reliable model in my testing stable, unique for its ability to run on both 2.4-GHz and 5-GHz Wi-Fi bands—almost all smart feeders are 2.4 GHz only—and last year saw the debut of an upgraded model, the Hibird Pro.
-This one has built-in solar panels, an option for pole mounting, and supposedly improved AI identification, though it still frequently misidentifies even common birds in my West Coast backyard as East Coast species.
+Camojojo's original Hibird feeder has long been a reliable model in my testing stable, unique for its ability to run on both 2.4-GHz and 5-GHz Wi-Fi bands—almost all smart feeders are 2.4-GHz only (learn why below) and last year saw the debut of an upgraded model, the Hibird Pro.
+The update has built-in solar panels; an option for pole mounting; and supposedly improved AI identification, though it still frequently misidentifies even common birds in my West Coast backyard as East Coast species.
 The app is not as streamlined or user-friendly as Birdfy's or Birdbuddy's, but it's still easy enough to navigate, with options for changing video length (default is 10 seconds) or viewing in slo-mo.
 Video is the default media type it saves, though this is 4K Ultra HD.
 Without a subscription, you can't search past videos by bird, and cloud storage is capped at 5 GB over 60 days, though the feeder does come with a 128-GB SD card.
 You'll also get “smarter” chats with the app's AI Q&A function, “Dr. Bird,” and the ability to share across two devices ($45 year/$4 month).

 I appreciate the generous 1.5-liter seed hopper, though this, combined with the solar panel and battery, makes it one heavy feeder.
 When filled, it tips the scales at 5 pounds, so if you do pole mount, you will need to use both included hose clamps and wrench them tight.
 I also wouldn't attempt to mount it on anything unstable.
 Other Hibird features transferred to the Pro are the assembly screws having little handles on them, so you won't need a screwdriver, and a chunky IP66 plastic body.
 It was subjected to a little bit of squirrel chewing during my test, but still held up well.